nemesis122/Wiki-ARC-from-AuxXxilium/Arc:-SataPortMap-or-SataRemap.md

 ### Use SataRemap (remove blank drives)

 * This Option removes empty Ports, if you see some empty or dummy Ports of your Controller.
 * It removes the Drive 1 empty Slot while using ESXi.
-(You have to Map all Drives to SATA Controller of the Virtual Machine, SCSI Ports will not be shown.)
+(You have to Map all Drives to SATA Controller, SAS/SCSI Ports will not be shown.)